 Authentic Mexican Restaurant-Style Salsa Verde

 The primary ingredient in salsa verde is the tomatillo.
-Tomatillos are about 1 to 2 inches in diameter and have a thin, light-green husk.
+Tomatillos are about one to two inches in diameter and have a thin, light-green husk.

 The Tomatillo: Origin and Description

-This fruit is of Mexican origin and is a form of tomato.
-The tomatillo is grown in Mexico and in areas of South Texas.
-It is also grown commercially in various areas of the Western Hemisphere.
-Tomatillos are a wonderful source of Vitamin C. It is usually boiled or broiled and is used to create relishes and salsas.
-It has a tangy flavor and is a great condiment to a variety of Mexican dishes.
+Tomatillos are a wonderful source of Vitamin C. They are usually boiled or broiled, and they are used to create relishes and salsas.
+It has a tangy flavor and is a great condiment with a variety of Mexican dishes.

 - 1/2 cup white onion, chopped

 - 2 medium limes, juiced

 - 2 medium serrano peppers, seeded and chopped

 - 1 clove garlic, minced (optional)